Once you've started collecting your medical records, you can put them in a format that works best for you.

 - Internet medical record services can be accessed from your home computer.
 Some of these services are available free of charge and some require you to pay a subscription fee.
 Your doctor may use electronic health records and allow you to view and copy some of your records on the Internet.
 Some insurance companies are now offering Internet-based medical record storage for their clients.

 As storing medical records electronically becomes more common, there are some concerns that health information privacy rights will be violated.
 The U.S. Health Insurance Portability and Accountability Act (HIPAA) gives U.S. residents rights over their health information.
-For more information on HIPAA, visit http://www.hhs.gov/ocr/hipaa/
+Learn more about HIPAA.

 No matter how you store your personal medical records, the important thing is to start collecting the information.
 Knowing your health history allows you to be an active partner in your care so you and your doctors can decide on the best plan for treatment and long-term health for YOU.